Welcome to the Comuá Network!

 MISSION

-Strengthen and expand independent local philanthropy that operates in the field of socio-environmental justice (human, racial and gender rights) and community development capable of promoting support strategies (diverse grantmaking practices) through the donation of resources to initiatives and multiple actors of the Brazilian civil society, giving visibility to their actions and stimulating the production of knowledge to consolidate advocacy actions in the philanthropic ecosystem.
+Strengthen and expand independent local philanthropy in socio-environmental justice (human, racial, and gender rights) and community development.
+Our mission is to promote diverse grantmaking practices by donating resources to initiatives and multiple actors of the Brazilian civil society, giving visibility to their actions and stimulating the production of knowledge to consolidate advocacy actions in the philanthropic ecosystem.

 OUR